Labbeti/torchoutil/README.md

 # inv_perm are indices that allow us to get x3 from x2, i.e. x1 == x3 here
 ```

-## Extras
+## Extras requirements
 `torchoutil` also provides additional modules when some specific package are already installed in your environment.
 All extras can be installed with `pip install torchoutil[extras]`

 - If `tensorboard` is installed, the function `load_event_file` can be used.
 It is useful to load manually all data contained in an tensorboard event file.
-- If `numpy` is installed, the classes `FromNumpy` and  `ToNumpy` can be used and their related function.
+- If `numpy` is installed, the classes `NumpyToTensor` and  `ToNumpy` can be used and their related function.
 It is meant to be used to compose dynamic transforms into `Sequential` module.
 - If `h5py` is installed, the function `pack_to_hdf` and class `HDFDataset` can be used.
 Can be used to pack/read dataset to HDF files, and supports variable-length sequences of data.